Idols

 Justin Wong

-Justin Wong, unlike others on this page, is not an educator per se.
-But his achievements have educated fans on the limitless potential of practice and determination.
-He is a professional fighting game player who I came to know as an icon in the community of Ultimate Marvel vs. Capcom 3, my favorite video game ever.
+Justin Wong is not an educator per se like most others here.
+But his achievements have taught fans the limitless potential of determination and mastery.
+He is a professional fighting game player who I came to know as an icon in the community of Ultimate Marvel vs. Capcom 3, my favorite video game.

-In the early years of “Mahvel”’s life, Justin was a frequent finalist in tournaments.
-Despite being infamously unbeatable in the previous edition of the series, Justin was often considered an underdog in Marvel 3.
-It’s frankly not a very fair game, and tactics to produce nearly riskless victories were, even in 2013, well-known.
-Many abused these strategies against Justin but he (almost) never ceded and joined them.
-He stuck to a relatively fair gameplan, making it harder for himself.
-Why?
-I believe it comes from the opinion, which I agree with, that the process of truly earning a victory is more important than just getting one.
+In the early years of “Mahvel”, Justin was a regular finalist in tournaments.
+Despite being infamously unbeatable in the previous edition of the game series, Justin was often regarded as an underdog in Marvel 3.
+It’s quite an unfair game at times, and tactics to produce near-riskless victories were, even by its 2nd birthday in 2013, well-known.
+Many abused these strategies but Justin never (well, almost never) relented to join them.

-(You might be thinking, “that sounds like a bad game if it’s so unfair,” and you would be right.
-But it’s also an amazing game for reasons I won’t get into here.)
+(You may think, “that sounds like a bad game if it’s so unfair,” and you would be right.
+It has some other redeeming qualities which explain why I rate it a 9.9/10 overall.)

-Years later, I still occasionally replay Justin’s matches from that era.
+Years later, I still replay Justin’s early-Mahvel-era matches.
 If he did that, what else might be possible that few believe in?

 Tim Ferriss

-Tim Ferriss does a lot of things, but personally I am most grateful for the effort he has put into The Tim Ferriss Show.
-Like Annie Rauwerda, Tim does a spectacular job of offering people fun ways to shed “unknown unknowns.”
-His podcasts are typically interviews/conversations, and guests come from a range of backgrounds.
-Of the handful of podcasts I have tested, it is by far the one with the highest average episode quality.
+Tim Ferriss does many things, but I am most grateful for his effort into The Tim Ferriss Show.
+Like Annie Rauwerda, Tim is one of the best at offering people fun ways to shed “unknown unknowns.”
+His podcasts are typically interviews/conversations and demonstrate considerable diversity in guest backgrounds.
+It has by far the highest-quality average episode of the podcasts I have tried.

-What makes Tim’s podcast so good?
-A mix of interesting subject matter (for virtually all tastes), great questions (often the same or variations… because they work well), focused conversions with few detours, a willingness to congratulate and empower rivals (the opposite suggests selfish ulterior motives and is a red flag, in my opinion) and, often, a sincerity between speakers that other podcasts lack.
+What makes the podcast so good?
+A fine blend of: unusual and thought-provoking subject matter, great questions (often the same or variations—because they work well), focused conversions with few detours, a willingness to congratulate and empower rivals (the opposite is a red flag indicating selfish ulterior motives) and, often, sincerity that you’ll find in few other shows.

-Tim is the author of several great books and has recommended others (both directly and indirectly, e.g., by bringing on a guest who recommends one) that I have also loved.
-A few noteworthy recommendations were Vagabonding by Rolf Potts and Anything You Want by Derek Sivers.
-His own works tend to focus on performance optimization but, compared to alternatives in that genre, also offer a refreshing dose of humor and good spirit.
-He is very transparent about personal struggles, endeavoring not to portray the typical image of the “unflappable juggernaut” (his words) self-help coach.
-That authenticity amounts to approachable and inspiring writing, I think.
-Tim’s deft word choice (see aforementioned example) is always a treat and has drawn me to attempt more writing too.
+Tim is the author of several great books and has recommended others (both directly or by bringing on a guest who recommends one) that I have loved.
+A few noteworthy examples are Vagabonding by Rolf Potts and Anything You Want by Derek Sivers.
+His works tend to focus on performance optimization and, compared to alternatives in that genre, are generous in humor and good spirit.
+He is transparent about personal struggles, endeavoring not to come off as an “unflappable juggernaut” (his own great phrasing).
+That authenticity amounts to some fun and compelling thought adventures.
+Tim’s skillful wording, both in writing (see aforementioned example) and in discussions with podcastees, is a treat, and his zest for life is highly contagious.
+I recommend trying his podcast or blog if you haven’t already.

 Paul Graham

-Paul Graham (PG), through brilliant and prolific rhetoric, has also nudged me to start writing more in public.
-PG has written a lot on his own website.
-Those essays are a goldmine of clear and practical ideas.
-A few that I especially like are How to Write Usefully, How to Do What You Love, and Maker’s Schedule, Manager’s Schedule.
-I don’t know of another writer having both PG’s technical experience and appetite for dissecting psychology and behavior.
-Consider exploring his articles page if you haven’t already.
+Paul Graham (PG)’s brilliant and prolific rhetoric has nudged me to both contemplate more thoroughly and write more in public (sometimes at once, as you can see).
+PG has written a lot online and his essays constitute a trove of clear, logical, and practical thinking.
+Some of my favorites are How to Write Usefully, How to Do What You Love, and Maker’s Schedule, Manager’s Schedule.
+I don’t know of another author having both the technical knowledge and appetite for dissecting psychology and behavior that PG does.

-Despite huge success, PG is humble, compassionate, and happy to see others succeed.
-Maybe being a father helps to cultivate that positivity.
-I respect and thank him a lot for his commitment to improving broad quality of life through startup advising, setting Hacker News on a path to greatness, and openly sharing his thoughtful excerpts with the world.
+Despite all of the success, PG gives the impression of being humble, compassionate, and eager to see others get theirs.
+I salute his commitment to improving broad quality of life through startup advising, readying Hacker News to become the epicenter of chivalrous and well-researched discussion that it is, and openly sharing his thoughtful excerpts with the world.

 Terry Crews

-Admitting fault is difficult, especially at the core identity level.
-For Terry to voluntarily give up toughness, a key ingredient in his recipe for fame and success, in order to align with higher ideals and live happily, is a real show of character.
-I can’t understate the importance, nor the difficulty, of such a choice.
+Admitting fault is difficult, especially at the level of core identity.
+For him to voluntarily sacrifice toughness, a key ingredient in his recipe for fame and success, to align with higher ideals and eventually discover a greater happiness, is a real show of character.

-Terry, like most people on this list, is someone who had ample chances to sell out but never did.
-He could have found other partners after his affair was discovered, without internally reconciling the crime of infidelity.
-He could have continued to live violently, especially since it is arguably a virtue in competitive football.
-He has been offered an easier but less honorable life many times, but has instead chosen to become a role model for the community, particularly for men who battle the addiction of feeling tough.
+Terry, like many I admire, has had plenty of chances to sell out but never does.
+He could have found other partners after his affair was discovered, without moving on from the habit of infidelity.
+He could have easily continued to live violently, since it’s encouraged as a football star.
+He has been offered an easier but less honorable life many times but chooses instead to be a leader and example for others, particularly for men who battle the instinct to act overly tough.

 Joyce Kaufman